PostHog/posthog.com/contents/founders/write-great-job-ads.md

 **Be genuine, or even weird**

-Job applicants are sometimes reading dozens of ads in the course of their search, so cutting through the noise is really important - I'm assuming you don't already have some incredibly well-known brand like Google etc.
+Job applicants are sometimes reading dozens of ads in the course of their search, so cutting through the noise is really important.
+This is assuming you don't already have some incredibly well-known brand like Google.

 Ideally, write in the tone of voice of your company.
 Tell a story.
 Your ads don't have to follow the exact same structure every time - engineers care about different things to designers.
 Sometimes you will want to get super specific about exactly what you want the person to do.
 Other times you may have a vague sense, but you need help figuring out the role - both of these are ok, but the ads should be written differently.